skyvers/skyve-dev-guide/_pages/internationalisation.md

 ### Building apps for multiple languages

-To create an application which is available in more than one language, you can use the token-replacement feature to add tokens for the metadata declaration and matching key-value pairs in internationalisation resource files.
+To create a true international application, you can use the traditional token-replacement approach - add tokens for the metadata declaration and matching key-value pairs in internationalisation resource files.

 We suggest using the naming convention _module.document.attribute(.property)_ for your tokens, as shown.